develephant/coronium-chatterbox-docs/docs-src/docs/install/testing.md

 telnet <your-instance-ip> 7175
 ```

-The server should repond with a "handshake" prompt:
+The server should respond with a "handshake" prompt:

 ```
 {"_handshake":1}